Kavya-py/Food-Calorie-project/README.md

-Nutrition Analysis Project
+Nutrition Analysis Project:

 A simple, data-driven exploration of everyday foods — calories, protein, and even water intake.

- About the Project
+ About the Project:

 This repository contains my data analysis notebook where I explore the nutritional profile of different foods using Python and visualizations.
 The goal was to understand how calories, protein, and water content influence healthy eating patterns.

- What This Project Includes
+ What This Project Includes:

 Cleaning and analyzing the dataset